-Refer to Chapter 1, " Getting Started" for more information about default file name extensions.
+See Chapter 1, " Getting Started" for more information about default file name extensions.

-Refer to the chapter "Creating and Upgrading a Database" in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD for information about how to install the sample schemas.
+See the chapter "Creating and Upgrading a Database" in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD for information about how to install the sample schemas.

-The limits of several SQL*Plus elements are specified in the SQL*Plus User's Guide and Reference.
+The limits of several SQL*Plus elements are specified in SQL*Plus User's Guide and Reference.
 The following table defines BS2000/OSD specific limits:

 |File name length||54 (including catalog-id and user ID)|